Today in World War II History—May 26, 1944

-Patient being loaded into plane for air evacuation, Nettuno, Italy, June 1944 (US Army Office of Medical History)
+Patient being loaded into a C-47 for a medical air evacuation flight, Nettuno, Italy, June 1944 (US Army Medical Department, Office of Medical History)

-75 Years Ago—26 May 1944: Gen. Mark Clark makes controversial decision to send the US Fifth Army toward Rome rather than to Valmontone to cut off the retreating Germans.
+80 Years Ago—May 26, 1944: Gen. Mark Clark makes controversial decision to send the US Fifth Army toward Rome rather than to Valmontone to cut off the retreating Germans.

 Countdown to D-day: Assembly of D-day assault forces in southern England is complete.